 Child custody is often the most intense and emotional issue that couples face during a divorce.
 In Texas, the court system prefers that couples work together to create a proposed custody arrangement.

 However, if parents are unable to come to an agreement, the law mandates that the court determines child custody based on what is believed to be in the best interests of the child.

-Being well prepared for a child custody hearing is essential in maximizing the potential for a positive outcome.
-At Eggleston Law Firm, PC, in Austin, our attorneys assist clients throughout all matters related to child custody.
+Being well-prepared for a child custody hearing is essential in maximizing the potential for a positive outcome.
+At Eggleston Law Firm, PC, the best Divorce firm in Austin, our divorce attorneys assist clients throughout all matters related to child custody.

 We are prepared to work on your behalf in family court to protect you and your child’s rights while working toward the best possible outcome.

 Child custody is known as conservatorship in Texas.
 This entails a few different aspects.
 First, it must be determined who has legal custody of the child.
 Legal custody means the power to make decisions regarding how the child is raised.
 In most cases, the courts would prefer that both parents share in the decision-making process.

 Next, is the actual physical custody of the child.
 Often, the child spends most of his or her time with one parent, while the other parent has visitation or parenting time with the child.

 The amount of visitation time that a parent may receive will depend upon the circumstances of the case, and what the court feels is in the best interest of the child.

 Neither the father nor the mother has the upper hand in these cases.
 Most courts want to see both parents remain an important part of their child’s life, but when disputes arise, there is the potential that this may not be possible.